 Official book trailer on youtube: http://www.youtube.com/results?search_query=phyllis+barber+to+the+mountain

-Another new Barber essay, "Bounty," can be found in the new anthology, Utah Reflections: Stories from the Wasatch Front, History Press.
+A new Barber essay, "Bounty," can be found in the anthology, Utah Reflections: Stories from the Wasatch Front, History Press.